-Donna M. Di Donato joined personal injury law firm, Decof, Decof & Barry, P.C. in 1990, practicing in the areas of personal injury law, medical malpractice and wrongful death.
-Donna litigates cases, including serious personal injury and death claims arising out of defendants driving while intoxicated and often with claims of dram shop/liquor liability, at the state court and federal levels.
-Before joining the firm, Donna served as Special Assistant Attorney General for the State of Rhode Island, as justice of the peace/bail commissioner for the district and family courts of the State of Rhode Island (1985-1989) and as assistant solicitor for the Town of Charlestown (1986-1987).
+Donna M. Di Donato joined Decof, Decof & Barry, P.C. in 1990, practicing in the areas of personal injury law, medical malpractice, and wrongful death.
+She litigates cases including serious personal injury and death claims, often arising out of defendants driving while intoxicated and including claims of dram shop/liquor liability.
+Before joining the firm, Donna served as Special Assistant Attorney General for the State of Rhode Island, as justice of the peace/bail commissioner for the district and family courts of the State of Rhode Island (1985-1989), and as assistant solicitor for the Town of Charlestown (1986-1987).
 She has also lectured at Providence College and Roger Williams University and routinely participates in mock trials as an instructor and judge with the Rhode Island Mock Trial Tournament.

-- Member of the Rhode Island Supreme Court’s Disciplinary Board 2016-present
+- Appointed in 2016 as a Member of the Rhode Island Supreme Court’s Disciplinary Board 2016-present

 Memberships and Affiliations

 - Rhode Island Bar Association, Member 1985-present

 - Rhode Island Association for Justice, Member 1995-present

 - Attorneys Information Exchange Group, Member 2011-present

 Notable Case Wins